SakiiCode/lv_bevy_ecs/README.md

 There is an example project targeting the Cheap Yellow Display (ESP32) with `std` enabled: [lvgl-bevy-demo](https://github.com/SakiiCode/lvgl-bevy-demo)

-### LVGL Global Allocator

-A [global allocator](https://doc.rust-lang.org/std/alloc/trait.GlobalAlloc.html) for Rust leveraging the [LVGL memory allocator](https://github.com/lvgl/lvgl/blob/master/src/misc/lv_mem.h) is provided, but not enabled by default.
-Can be enabled by the feature lvgl-alloc.
-This will make all dynamic memory to be allocated by LVGL internal memory manager.

 ### Partitions

 It can happen that the project does not fit in the default main partition.
 To fix that you need to generate a partitions.csv with